Gutenberg Monument: History

 By the early 19th century Gutenberg became the subject of Romantic glorification, while the German city of Mainz and the French city of Strasbourg were embroiled in a civic rivalry in the context of the larger nationalist enmity between Germany and France.
 The cities, both of which he resided in, laid claim to Gutenberg as an icon: Mainz being his birthplace, and Strasbourg being where he allegedly experimented with movable type.

 Mainz became the first to honor the inventor with a statue, employing Danish-Icelandic artist Bertel Thorvaldsen, though he did nothing further than make a miniature model of the statue.
 The statue had been ordered by the city of Mainz, in 1832; and the statue was made from small models by his pupil Herman Wilhelm Bissen and some preparatory drawings.
 (Note: Plon 1892 credits Thorvaldsen with the preparatory drawings.
 The website of the city of Mainz instead credits Ludwig Lindenschmit the Elder.)
 All the work was cast in bronze at Paris, by Charles Crozatier, in 1836; and the monument was inaugurated at Mainz on 14 August 1837.
 The city, to thank Thorvaldsen, who would not accept any remuneration for his models, made him an honorary citizen.
 The statue was dedicated in a three-day ceremony attended by delegates from all Germany, although Thorvaldsen himself did not see the monument until 1841.

-Thorvaldsen's rival David d'Angers, perhaps provoked by the monument in Mainz, would go on to design a statue of Gutenberg in Strasbourg, which was unveiled in 1840.
+Thorvaldsen's rival David d'Angers, perhaps provoked by the monument in Mainz, went on to design a statue of Gutenberg in Strasbourg, which was unveiled in 1840.